ASE-ESIR3/langiumProject/README.md

 4. run `sh interpret` to try the interpretor the extension

+5. run `sh compile` to try the compiler

 ## modify the test project

 at the root find the myRobotProject folder, it contains the test project.